MetPX/sarracenia/doc/sr_subscribe.1.rst

 - on_data -- when the reception of a block of data has occured, trigger a transformation action.
 As this entry point is for content transformation, the api adds the content of the block as an additional argument, and rather than returning True or Fale, it returns the transformed data.
+This isn't particularly efficient, so should only be used to transform small files, but it provides a way of reducing overall i/o by transforming during transfer.
+It is imcompatible with binary transfer plugins (do_download, do_send ) When active, the checksum of downloaded data will be set according to the transformed content, rather than the original.

 - on_file -- When the reception of a file has been completed, trigger followup action.
   The **on_file** option defaults to file_log, which writes a downloading status message.